 I hanged out with different global remote teams for doing projects.
 I have learned from and with different hungry and curious minds.
 Learnabilities and cultures.

-I have learned from different innovation approaches, not the only ones that prevail in our world and in France and Europe.
+I have learned from different innovation approaches, not the only ones that prevail in our world and France and Europe.
 In the names of design thinking and lean startup.

-I widen my perspectives on entrepreneurial constraints, possibilities, policies, and mindsets.
-Innovation approaches and practices.
-I can build my own cornucopia.
-When it comes to reinvent myself and imagine the possibilities together.
+I widen my perspectives on entrepreneurial constraints, possibilities, policies, and mindsets—innovation approaches and practices.
+I can build my own cornucopia when it comes to reinvent myself and imagine the possibilities together.
 To solve global problems.

 I can go beyond one method, approach, framework, process.
 Systems thinking, design thinking or any other innovative approaches I don’t know yet.
 I can mix up different innovative and modern workplace learning approaches.
 I can shape my own and collective cornucopia.